jockee/lang/lang.md

       * Num (arithmetic)
       * Listable (fold as minimal complete definition)
       * Dictable (needs Listable and then fromList?)
-  - TODO: split expression on newline unless followed by (1) pipe or (2) indentation?. #cleverexpsplit
+  - TODO: SPLIT EXPRESSIONS on newline unless followed by (1) pipe or (2) indentation?. #cleverexpsplit
     - TODO: let in should be able to span multiple lines
-  - TODO: Pattern matching #patternmatching
-    * allow multiple bindings of same name. how would env handle this? store bindings of the same name (and in the same scope), in an array?
-    - TODO: destructuring in named function arguments. #reqpatternmatching

 # MID